How To Hire And Pay Employees In Croatia

 RESIGNATION AND DISMISSAL IN CROATIA

-During the probation period an employee maybe terminated with 1 weeks written notice by the employer.
-Employees will be required to provide one months’ written notice to terminate their employment, this will need to be advised in the contract of employment.
+During the probation period, an employee may be terminated with one week’s written notice by the employer.
+Employees are required to provide one month’s written notice to terminate their employment.
+These notice periods must be detailed in the contract of employment.

 The below table shows notice periods outside of the probation period that employers will need to ensure they adhere to.
-Employees over the age of 50 will need to receive an additional 2 weeks’ notice.
-Employees over the age of 55 will receive an additional 4 weeks’ notice.
+Employees over the age of 50 must receive an additional two weeks’ notice.
+Employees over the age of 55 must receive an additional four weeks’ notice.
 Employers can choose to pay in lieu of having the employee serve their notice.

-In addition to notice periods, employees who have worked for an employer for more than 2 years and have not been dismissed due to misconduct will also be entitled to severance pay.
-Severance pay is calculated at no less than 33% of the employees average monthly salary for each year of service.
-This is capped at 6 months of the employees’ salary.
+In addition to notice periods, employees who have worked for an employer for more than two years and have not been dismissed due to misconduct will also be entitled to severance pay.
+Severance pay is calculated at no less than 33% of the employee’s average monthly salary for each year of service.
+This is capped at six months of the employee’s salary.

 READY TO HIRE YOUR EMPLOYEES IN CROATIA?